About evidence-based policing and evidence champions – with links to supporting resources.

 EBP does not provide definitive answers.

-Officers and staff should reflect on their practice, consider how the best available evidence applies to their day-to-day work and learn from their successes and failures.
+Officers, staff and volunteers should reflect on their practice, consider how the best available evidence applies to their day-to-day work and learn from their successes and failures.

-This approach encourages officers and staff to ask questions, challenge accepted practices and innovate in the public interest.
+This approach encourages everyone to ask questions, challenge accepted practices and innovate in the public interest.

 Evidence champions' network